-We have done an extensive research and compiled a list of things that every traveler must know before or while traveling to Amritsar.
-We are committed to reshaping the perspective of Amritsar Tourism and this here is a small token of gratitude to the fellow travelers.
+We have done extensive research and compiled a list of things that every traveller must know before or while travelling to Amritsar.
+We are committed to reshaping the perspective of Amritsar Tourism and this here is a small token of gratitude to the fellow travellers.
 Hope this helps.

 July to October marks the monsoon season.
 The city experiences mild to heavy rainfall during this season.
 It gives much relief from the scorching heat of the summer.
 The climate is moderate which makes the weather cool and pleasant.